doc-duncan/knowledge/javascript/react/react.md

             },
             module: {
                 rules: [
-                    // any JS module, run it through babel-loader { test: /\.(js)$/, use: 'babel-loader' }
+                    // any JS module, run it through babel-loader (which will use our presets) { test: /\.(js)$/, use: 'babel-loader' }
                 ]
             },
             // 'development' or 'production'
             mode: 'development',
+            // allows for html-webpack-plugin to produce output HTML page
             plugins: [
                 new HtmlWebpackPlugin({
                     template: 'app/index.html'